dms-vep/Nipah_Malaysia_RBP_DMS/docs/antibody_escape.md

 :::

 ## Antibody Escape Comprehensive Heatmaps
-More in-depth heatmaps that allow additional control over filtering parameters
+Additional control over filtering parameters.
+Users can adjust different parameters to filter the heatmap data.
+These provide more information and control compared to the final filtered heatmaps provided on the [heatmaps](/heatmaps) page.

 <a href="htmls/m102.4_mut_effect.html" target="_self">m102.4</a>